Collaboration Aims To Wirelessly Charge Active Styluses Using Mobile Devices

 About The NFC Forum Wireless Charging Specification

 Launched earlier this year, the WLC specification uses the 13.56 MHz base frequency and leverages the NFC communication link to control the power transfer.
 NFC technology is unique in that it allows the transfer of power to an NFC tag to enable communication by providing a constant carrier signal.
 The WLC specification extends this communication functionality of NFC technology to enable wireless charging.

 About Universal Stylus Initiative

-The Universal Stylus Initiative (USI) is a global, not-for-profit technology trade association whose mission is to define industry-wide standards for interoperable communication between an active stylus and touch-enabled devices such as phones, tablets, and computing and entertainment platforms.
+USI is a global, not-for-profit technology trade association whose mission is to define industry-wide standards for interoperable communication between an active stylus and touch-enabled devices.
 The USI specification provides for a stylus capable of communicating with different touch sensors and touch controller integrated circuits, so that users can employ the same stylus across numerous touch-enabled devices, as long as each device’s touch controller is compliant with the USI specification.

 The NFC Forum was launched as a non-profit industry association in 2004 by leading mobile communications, semiconductor, and consumer electronics companies.
 The Forum’s mission is to advance the use of Near Field Communication technology by developing specifications, ensuring interoperability among devices and services, and educating the market about NFC technology.
 The Forum’s global member companies are currently developing specifications for a modular NFC device architecture, and protocols for interoperable data exchange and device-independent service delivery, device discovery, and device capability.
 Only member companies can participate in the Forum’s certification program of NFC devices, readers and tags.

 Facebook LinkedIn Twitter YouTube